nurre/QTLaaS/README.md

 2. Step 2: Modify the environment variables available in the file: `setup_var.yml`, if needed.
 3. Step 3: For setup deployment, execute: `spark_deployment.yml` as root which is the actual file that contains the installation setups for all the components of QTLaaS platform.
 Command: `# ansible-playbook -s spark_deployment.yml`, where `-s` is the sudo flag.

 We will soon provide a demo through our project webpage using the SNIC cloud resources.
-Any user can try QTLaaS over a few nodes in our cloud setting.
-For larger computation, one can download QTLaaS from the github repository and it automatically deploys the desired number of nodes over an infrastructure.
+The users can try QTLaaS over a few nodes in our cloud setting.
+For larger computation, one can download QTLaaS from the github repository and deploy the desired number of nodes over an infrastructure.

 ## Setup details